What Are Medical Liens in a North Carolina Car Accident Case?

 - State Employees and Teachers Health Plan liens

-Additionally, any physician in North Carolina who provides medical services can claim a medical lien against the proceeds from your settlement or judgment.
+Additionally, any physician in North Carolina who provides medical services can claim a medical lien against the proceeds from your car accident settlement or judgment.

 According to North Carolina law, a plaintiff in a personal injury case shall pay no more than 50% of their settlement or verdict after an attorney’s fee is deducted.